 Full dentures, to replace all your own teeth, fit snugly over your gums.
 They will help you to eat comfortably and speak clearly, and will improve your confidence and self-esteem.

-Partial dentures replace teeth that are missing and can sometimes be supported by the teeth you have left.
+Partial dentures replace teeth that are missing, and can sometimes be supported by the teeth you have left.
 If you have gaps between your teeth, then your other teeth may move to take up some of the space, so you could end up with crooked or tilted teeth.
 This could affect the way you bite and could damage your other teeth.

 With immediate dentures you don't have to be without teeth while your gums are healing.
 However, bone and gums can shrink over time, especially during the first six months after your teeth have been taken out.
 If your gums shrink, your immediate dentures may need relining, adjusting or even replacing.
-Your dentist will be able to talk to you about this.
+Your dental team will be able to talk to you about this.

 Your dentist may take measurements and impressions of your mouth, then order your dentures from a dental technician.
-However, if you would prefer, you can ask to visit a clinical dental technician yourself.

 Replacing lost or missing teeth is very good for your health and appearance.
 A complete or full denture replaces your natural teeth and gives support to your cheeks and lips.
 Without this support, sagging facial muscles can make a person look older and they will find it harder to eat and speak properly.

 Dentures can be made to closely match your natural teeth so that your appearance hardly changes.
-Modern dentures may even improve the look of your smile and help fill out the appearance of your face.
+Modern dentures may even improve the look of your smile and help to fill out the appearance of your face.

 Eating will take a little practice.
 Start with soft foods cut into small pieces.
-Chew slowly, using both sides of your mouth at the same time to stop the denture from moving.
+Chew slowly, using both sides of your mouth at the same time to stop the denture moving.
 As you become more used to your denture, add other foods until you get back to your normal healthy diet.

 Pronouncing certain words may take practice.
 Reading out loud and repeating difficult words will help.